Monroeville Disc Golf Course

 .

 Hole 11 – The baseball field is OB, but you are allowed to throw over the field, as long as you don’t land on it.
-Once you get in front of the red tees, you will probably want to thrown an overstable driver to curve left.
-If you can throw over 300 ft, you could possibly eagle it from the red tees.
-It’s hard to see.
-Here’s some pictures.
+Once you get in front of the red tees, you need to curve left.
+The fairway is hard to see.
+Here are some pictures.

 From the white tees it’s 200 ft to clear the tree on the right and 240 ft to the hill.
 The arrow here will get you to the center of the fairway.
 You could also land on the hill, by the fence.